ubopod/ubo-hal/README.md

 git clone https://github.com/ubopod/ubo-sdk.git
 ```

-Currently, we assume that the SDK is cloned in /home/pi/ubo-sdk diretory.
+Currently, we assume that the repo is cloned in /home/pi/ubo-sdk diretory.
 We will offer more flexibility for changing installation path in the future.

 It is recommended that you do a reboot after the updates are installed before continueing to the next step.